MimiOnuoha/Creative-Approaches-NYU/README.md

  **Assignment:**

 - Do:

   - Work on your project!
+Make some substantial progress.
 Bring in a prototype of something for class on Tuesday.
 It can be a sketch, a paper prototype, the beginnings of a website, code for a game, etc. Just something that shows you've made progress since our last meeting.
   - Go to an exhibition if you haven't done it yet, and post your response under assignment 3.1.

 - Read:

-  - read through Jentery Sayer's [Before You Make A Thing](https://jentery.github.io/ts200v2/notes.html).
+  - skim through Jentery Sayer's [Before You Make A Thing](https://jentery.github.io/ts200v2/notes.html).
 This is composed of tips, questions, and prototyping techniques that may be useful for you going forward.
-  - *Just Art Stuff* (readings folder)

 ### Week 2